-- Shift of "6" (s-6) produces the Greek Delta symbol (ASCII 235, hex EB), representing the old Israeli Lira, instead of the regular Cent symbol. - Shift of "7" (s-7) does not produce anything (the Ampersand symbol is not available in Old Code). - In English language mode, unshifted English letters produce uppercase letters (A-Z), rather than lower case letters (a-z), whether Caps Lock is ON or OFF.
+- Shift of "6" (s-6) produces the Greek Delta symbol (ASCII 235, hex EB), representing the old Israeli Lira, instead of the regular Cent symbol. - Shift of "7" (s-7) does not produce anything (the Ampersand symbol is not available in Old Code). - In English language mode, unshifted English letters produce uppercase letters (A-Z or a-z), rather than lower case letters (A-Z or a-z), whether Caps Lock is ON or OFF.